NFL Betting Calculator

 NFL Totals

 The total is the number of points scored in the game by both teams.
 It includes regulation and any overtime period.
-The oddsmakers will set this number, and bettors will be able to wager on the ‘over’ or ‘under’ of that number.
+The oddsmakers will set this number, and bettors can wager on the ‘over’ or ‘under’ of that number.

 The bet is very basic, but there are a lot of strategies that you can use when betting on NFL totals.